 Rider of Fate/stay night has poor endurance as well as having neither terribly powerful attacks nor the ability to take a hit, but she's incredibly agile and very fast, making her very difficult to hit, and can fight in conditions that other Servants would have problems with, such as while speeding up the side of a skyscraper (as Saber discovers to her dismay).

 In The Battle For Wesnoth, there are two kinds of fragile speedster: scouts, and elusive units.
 Scouts are strategically fast units that excel at capturing and threatening villages with their fast movement, but are not as tough or hard-hitting as main-line infantry.
-There are some exceptions, like Knalgan Gryphon Riders, which have fearsome mobility and impressive striking power, but compensate by having a matching price tag.
 The other kind of fragile speedster, the elusive units, rely heavily on their dodging ability to survive in combat.
 Their low hitpoints and poor resistances make them especially vulnerable to magical attacks and poison, though on the flipside, they can also race back to villages and heal quickly.
 This category includes the poison-wielding Orcish Assassin, the skirmishing Fencer and Saurian Skirmisher, the life-draining Ghost, the backstabbing Thief, and the simply irritating Footpad.

 Ivan and Sheba, both of Golden Sun, are very much fragile speedsters, lacking in health but having a high speed.
 Since that only affects turn order, which doesn't amount to much, they're also blessed with a high amount of Psynergy Points, meaning they can both rain down their spells with impunity.

 No More Heroes actually has a Fragile Speedster as a Boss: Jeane has remarkably low health for a boss, but can counter your grabs, dodge pretty much all of your attacks, and moves incredibly fast.